A Teacher’s Philosophy

 A Brief History Of Phonics

 Extreme and relentless phonics instruction, as an idea, was born out of a simplistic approach to language learning which owes its origins to Verbal Behaviour by B.F.
-Skinner, a behaviourist, from the 1900s.
+Skinner, a behaviourist, from the early 20th Century.
 Behaviourists believe that all behaviour, human or animal, it does not matter, can be explained in terms of habits established when instinctive or accidental responses to environmental stimulation are ‘reinforced’ by some kind of reward.
 Behaviourists have no use for terms like mind, thought or feelings, which they regard as unobservable and unscientific fictions.
 Skinner argued that children learning to read should follow in precisely the same way that pigeons can be taught to peck at colour lights, by having appropriate responses reinforced.

 However, famed and highly regarded linguist, Noam Chomsky published a scathing review of Skinner’s Verbal Behaviour.
 He rightly ridiculed Skinner’s belief that the laboratory study of animal behaviour could cast any light on the nature of language or on how it is learned.
 Language, even the language of children, is too rich, too complex, to be regarded as ‘habit-learning’.
 Under Skinner’s views, children are expected to progress from one meaningless chunk of learning to another.
 Chomsky demolished Skinner’s arguments, asserting that a behaviouristic approach to reading trivialised both language and learning.
 It is difficult to study meaningful learning under laboratory conditions.
 Chomsky’s theory turned conventional views of reading upside down and went on to influence the current theory of how children learn to read, produced by the world-renowned linguistic, Michael Halliday.
 Halliday currently asserts that sentences grow from entire meanings and that children should learn through the three cueing systems as articulated in this article.
 He believes that learning to read is a meaning exchange between the text and the reader and that a reader can use a variety of interesting cues to read successfully for meaning, this current view of learning to read is otherwise known as psycholinguistics.